SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 * Poison: On a hit, target makes a STR save or 1d4 damage for 1d4 rounds.
-* Disintegration: On a hit, target makes a DEX save vs instant obliteration and the wielder takes 1 fatigue.
+* Disintegration: On a hit, target makes a DEX save vs instant obliteration and the wielder takes 1 Fatigue.
 Exceptionally powerful and rare.

 **Special Materials**